Lap, Leap, Neap Play Area

 Types of Local Playground

 The fields in Trust/National Playing Fields Association Standards have 3 categories of equipped play areas.
-These are local areas for play (LAP), local equipped area for play (LEAP) and neighbourhood equipped area for play (NEAP).
+These are local areas for play (LAP), local equipped area for play (LEAP) and neighbourhood equipped areas for play (NEAP).
 The main characteristics of each category are:

 LAP – Local Area for Play